 Main Questions To Ask When Hiring An Estate Sale Company:

-The five main things to understand when interviewing each company is: liability, fee structure and service provided, do they have knowledgeable pricers, advertising, and post sale expectations.
+When interviewing each company, the five main things to understand are: liability, fee structure and service provided, do they have knowledgeable pricers, advertising, and post sale expectations.

 - Liability: Essentially you want to make sure they have the proper insurance in place and you wouldn’t be liable if an accident occurs.
 You should not hire a company that isn’t insured and bonded, as doing so would put you at risk.
 Check to make sure they also have a workers compensation policy in place so a hurt employee doesn’t fall onto your homeowners policy.

 - Fees / Services: Most companies charge a percentage of the sale total for their services, this can range anywhere from 30% to well above 60% for low value projects.
-You need to understand what services they preform for that percentage or are there extra fees.
+You need to understand what services they perform for that percentage or are there extra fees.
 Some companies in addition to the percentage will charge for some of the following: trash removal, advertising, credit card fees, donation management, and cleaning.
-There’s not a problem have extra fees, you just need to make sure you understand the total cost and the total servie you’re receiving.
+There’s not a problem with having extra fees, you just need to make sure you understand the total cost and the total service you’re receiving.

 - Knowledgeable Pricers: From diamond rings to museum quality art, we’ve aware of multiple estate sale companies selling an item for $100 worth $10,000.
 While every category can have valuable items, art and fine jewelry are the two most significant.
 Ask if they have appraisers or specialists on staff.
 If you know you have really significant and valuable items in the house, this becomes more important to find a very knowledgeable company.